About the legislation

 - Narrow the scope of the current HCFC and CFC refrigeration and air conditioning equipment ban.
 Equipment that is designed to operate by using HFCs but that may also operate using HCFCs or CFCs will no longer be banned.
+Equipment that is designed to operate by using only HCFCs or CFCs will remain banned.
 Further information on the current ban.

 - Ensure that heel, the unrecoverable gas left in bulk cylinders once they have been decanted, can be considered in calculating HCFC quota and levies to be paid under the Acts.
 The heel allowance percentage will be set in the Regulations.
 It is anticipated that the Regulations will be amended shortly.

 - Amend the quarterly reporting requirements to require all importers, manufacturers and exporters to consistently report nil amounts where they have not imported, manufactured or exported ODS or SGGs during a quarter.
 Further information on the current reporting requirements.

 - Simplify the process of surrendering an import, manufacture or export licence.